-The maiden represents purity and the innocence of childhood, where the soul’s dreams, magic and make believe still prevail.
+The maiden represents purity and the innocence, where the soul’s dreams, magic and make believe still prevail.

 It is also an aspect of the triple Goddess, together with the Mother and the crone they represents the cycles of the moon and the different stages of a woman’s life.

 Shadow maiden is very self-centred all, her dreams and energy is expended on achieving her own personal needs and goals.